KGGoodchild/KGGoodchild/README.md

 Core skills will go here.

+## Featured Python Repos

+Featured python projects will go here.

-## Featured Projects
+## Featured BI Projects

-Featured projects will go here.
+Featured BI projects will go here.

 <!--
 **KGGoodchild/KGGoodchild** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.